-- Build up of excessive VAT, NIC or PAYE debts, because money that should be put aside for them, is spent elsewhere.
+- Excessive build-up of VAT, National Insurance or PAYE debts because the money that should be put aside for them is spent elsewhere.

-- Continue to take delivery of stock materials and goods whilst knowing the company is unable to make payments for them.
+- The company continues taking deliveries of stock, materials and goods whilst knowing it is unable to make payments for them.

-Directors can be protected from any accusations of wrongful trading, as long as they are comfortable and well organised with finances, giving liquidators no reason to doubt that there has been anything other than good conduct.
+Directors can be protected from any accusations of wrongful trading, as long as they are well organised with finances, giving liquidators no reason to doubt there has been anything other than good conduct.

 Avoiding wrongful trading

-Once a director becomes aware that their company is insolvent it is imperative that they take steps to minimise creditor losses in order to protect themselves from wrongful trading accusations.
-If for instance, directors ignore the indications and carry on taking deposits for goods or services that the company will be unable to complete, they are putting themselves at risk of wrongful trading action.
-It is imperative for directors to take advice from a licensed insolvency practitioner during the early warning signs of insolvency, as they will be able to advise on the best course of action.
+Once a director becomes aware their company is insolvent, it’s imperative they take steps to minimise creditor losses to protect themselves from wrongful trading accusations.
+If, for instance, directors ignore the indications and keep taking deposits for goods or services that the company will be unable to complete, they are putting themselves at risk of wrongful trading accusations.
+It is imperative directors take advice from a licensed insolvency practitioner once early warning signs of insolvency show, as they can advise the best course of action.

-It is also good practice to maintain good communication with creditors and make thorough notes of any conversation or correspondence had with them, including name, department, date and what action may have resulted.
+It is also good practice to maintain good communication with creditors and make thorough notes of any conversation or correspondence with them, including their name, department, date, and any resulting action.

-Wrongful trading action is avoidable if professional advice is sought early enough and a degree of common sense is exercised.
-If you are a director of an insolvent company and are still trading, consider the following:
+Wrongful trading action is avoidable if professional advice is sought early enough, and a degree of common sense is exercised.
+If you are a director of an insolvent company that is still trading, consider the following:

 - Do not delay taking action.
 If you wait until legal actions have been taken against the company, it will be much harder to defend against accusations.

-- If your plan is to trade out of your company’s insolvent position, produce a cash-flow forecast showing exactly how you plan on doing this.
-Once the cash flow forecast is complete the directors may find there are insufficient resources for the continuation of trade and should seek advice from a licensed insolvency practitioner.
+- If your plan is to trade out of your company’s insolvent position, produce a cash flow forecast showing exactly how you plan on doing this.
+Once the cash flow forecast is complete, the directors may find insufficient resources to continue trading and seek advice from a licensed insolvency practitioner.

-- When deciding on comfortable repayments to offer creditors, be sensible and make sure they are affordable.
-Unfulfilled promises of payment may be used against you in a wrongful trading action.
+- When offering repayments to creditors, be sensible and make sure they are affordable.
+Unfulfilled promises of payment may be used against you in wrongful trading action.